How to make a personal injury claim

 How can I fund my personal injury claim?

 You may be wondering how expensive a personal injury claim might be and whether it is worth the cost.
+The most common funding arrangement is a Conditional Fee Agreement (CFA), also known as ‘no win, no fee’, but there are other options available depending on your circumstances.
 Our personal injury solicitors will talk you through the various funding options available from the outset, and you can rest assured that we will find a solution that works for you.

 There are four main options for funding your claim: